Shiryou/kiranwelle/content/birthright-modding-reference.md

 #### Optional keywords
 * **Type:**
+    * **0:** The default.
+A game adventure.
     * **1:** A custom adventure.
 * **Music:**
 * **Demo:**
 * **Panorama:**
-* **QuestThingType:** The [Thing ID][anchor-thing-reference] of the item that will complete the quest.
-This must come before `[Wad]`.
 * **Wad:** The [WAD file][anchor-wad] to load.
 Only one WAD file can be loaded per scene.
+* **Difficulty:** The difficulty of the adventure in a range of 1 to 4.
 * **Exit:** A list of exit line IDs and the scene to move to.
 This is used to link different WADs together.
 Each WAD needs a corresponding scene file.
 * **Pallet:** The PCX palette to use to load textures.

-#### Mod-heavy keywords
+#### Unusuable keywords
-These keywords can be used in custom adventures, but require making modifications to more game assets.
+These keywords can not be used in custom adventures.
+Some would require making modifications to more game assets if overriding a game adventure.
 This would be useful for total conversions where the resource files are already being replaced.

+* **QuestThingType:** The [Thing ID][anchor-thing-reference] of the item that will complete the quest.
+This must come before `[Wad]`.
+Not usable in custom adventures.
 * **Notes:** Notes are scrolls in an adventure that can be opened to read a message inside.
 These reference messages found in `STRDAT.DAT`.
+Not usable in custom adventures.
 * **OpeningDialog:** This opens a dialog at the start of the adventure with the indicated message found in `STRDAT.DAT`.
+Not usable in custom adventures.

 ## Format documentation: Descriptions (`.TXT`, `.ADV`)